lewi0332/ML_DevOps_Engineer_Course/README.md

 [Nanodegree Program - Machine Learning DevOps Engineer](https://www.udacity.com/course/machine-learning-dev-ops-engineer-nanodegree--nd0821)

-This repository covers the course work building the DevOps skills required to automate the various aspects and stages of machine learning model building and monitoring.
+This repository covers the coursework building DevOps skills required to automate the various aspects and stages of machine learning model building and monitoring.

 The course covered 4 core topics to prepare machine learning code for production in a scalable real-world environments.